postmanlabs/labs-docs/src/pages/docs/writing-scripts/script-references/test-examples.md

 ---

-You can use the **Tests** tab in your requests and collections to write tests that will execute when Postman receives a response from the API you sent the request to.
+You can use the **Tests** tab in your requests, folders, and collections to write tests that will execute when Postman receives a response from the API you sent the request to.
 You can add however many tests you need for each request.
-When you add tests to a **Collection**, they will execute after each request inside it.
+When you add tests to a folder or Collection, they will execute after each request inside it.

-Postman displays code snippets to the right of the script area.
-You can add these to try out common scripts and can adjust them to suit your needs and request / response detail.

 ## Contents